jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 **File:** `VitalGuard_AI_complete_V43_8.html`

+From a security and architectural standpoint, a full audit of all 10,000 lines is unlikely to provide significant additional value.
+A focused review of the core security-critical code paths should be more than sufficient.

 If there are any questions or requests, I would be more than happy to assist and cooperate in any way I can.
 All core concepts, architectural decisions, and system designs were created by me, while AI was used solely as a tool to assist with implementation.
 Ultimately, I believe the value of a project lies not merely in the act of writing code, but in the architecture, vision, and design that form its foundation.